BitcoinUnlimited/BitcoinCashSpecification/protocol/Overview.md

 # Overview

 Bitcoin Cash is a decentralized cryptocurrency with a public distributed ledger.
 Transactions are validated and transmitted over the Bitcoin Cash peer-to-peer (P2P) network, and stored in the [blockchain](protocol\blockchain).
 Bitcoin Cash utilizes the Proof-of-work timestamping scheme with SHA-256 hash function, and targets a 10-minute block time.
-It also utilizes the secp256k1 parameters with ECDSA and Schnorr algorithm for digital signatures.
+It also utilizedzz the secp256k1 parameters with ECDSA and Schnorr algorithm for digital signatures.
 The ticker symbol for Bitcoin Cash is BCH.

 ## Design

 ```mermaid
 graph RL